samuel-marsh/scCustomize/cran-comments.md

-## Major Version Update
+## Hotfix Update
-This is major version update to v2.1.0.
+This is hotfix version update to v2.1.1.
 See News.md for full changelog.

-- Number of new functions, changes, and bug fixes.
-- A few breaking changes owing to function/parameter deprecation (all are documented (see new Deprecated.R file) and have warnings/error messages using lifecycle package).

-This is attempted re-submission after a check error in second v2.1.0 submission.
-I was able to diagnose error as related to upcoming ggplot2 v3.5.0 update which caused error in another package scCustomize depends on.
-I have updated affected functions with a fix until other package is updated.
+- Single function had breaking bug which prevented it from running and is now resolved.